brittonhayes/aos/README.md

 ## 📈 Monitoring

-Application observability is instrumented with OpenTelemetry and available in Prometheus, and Jaeger.
+Application observability is instrumented with OpenTelemetry and available in Grafana, Prometheus, and Jaeger.
 All application services are behind a traefik reverse proxy.

 When running with docker-compose, the following services are available: